Adraba

 BA(Hons) HDip Ed (PG), MA(Ed Admin), OCT

-Frank Samuels brings three decades of administrative experience to ADRABA.
-He served as Principal of Yeshiva College of South Africa, the Hamilton Hebrew Academy, the Bnei Akiva Schools of Toronto and General Studies Principal at Eitz Chaim.
-His vision of a different educational future began the process that, together with Dan and Sholom, led to ADRABA.
+Frank served as Principal of Yeshiva College of South Africa, the Hamilton Hebrew Academy, the Bnei Akiva Schools of Toronto and General Studies Principal at Eitz Chaim.
+His vision of a different educational future began the process that, together with Dan and Sholom, led to Adraba.

 Sholom Eisenstat